freekode/tp2intervals/README.md

 If your configuration is wrong.
 You will see an error that there is no access to particular platform.
 Check all your values and save configuration again.

+### Strava Cookie

+For using Strava just copy all your cookies from browser for Strava.
+It should be enough.

 ### Sync automatically planned workouts to TrainingPeaks

 If you are using app in docker container, you can set up automatic sync of planned workouts for TrainingPeaks.